akauppi/MissingManualSolidWorks4Makers/README.md

 ### Restrictions

-Files you work on can *only be opened by other Solidworks for Makers* instances, not the "other" Solidworks licenses.
+1. Files you work on can *only be opened by other Solidworks for Makers* instances, not the "other" Solidworks licenses.

+2. One cannot have both SolidWorks for Makers and another SolidWorks program of the same year version installed on the same computer, at the same time.

 ### Hardware and OS requirements